 TGaz editor make changes as depicted below to D2.5 P.121 as follows:

-Prior to initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using a Format And Bandwidth field value that indicates DMG or EDMG format, see Table 9-282 (Format And Bandwidth subfield) (#3572), with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1, an ISTA shall establish a security context with the RSTA. (#3940) An ISTA initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using a Format And Bandwidth field value that indicates DMG or EDMG format; see Table 9-282 (Format And Bandwidth subfield), with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 0 may establish a security context with the RSTA based on its operating policy setting. (#3940)
+Prior to initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based measurement exchange , non-Trigger-Based measurement exchange or a Fine Timing Measurement session using a Format And Bandwidth field value that indicates DMG or EDMG format, see Table 9-282 (Format And Bandwidth subfield) (#3572), with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1, an ISTA shall establish a security context with the RSTA. (#3940) An ISTA initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based measurement exchange, non-Trigger-Based measurement exchange or a Fine Timing Measurement session using a Format And Bandwidth field value that indicates DMG or EDMG format; see Table 9-282 (Format And Bandwidth subfield), with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 0 may establish a security context with the RSTA based on its operating policy setting. (#3940)